Mehhhhull/sakkhi/README.md

 ---

-# 🌸 Sakkhi — Frontend Overview
+# 🌸 Sakkhi — Website

-This is the frontend of **Sakkhi**, a wellness platform focused on postpartum healing.
+This is the website of **Sakkhi**, a wellness platform focused on postpartum healing.
 Built with a clean tech stack, responsive design, and meaningful UI to serve users with softness and purpose.

 ---